ziahasanz/lc_paper/README.md

 # lc_paper
 ![Alt text](https://github.com/ziahasanz/lc_paper/blob/main/snRNA-seq%20Data%20Analysis%20workflow.png)

-1. The FASTQ files of each sample are processed using Cell Ranger v7.2 (10x Genomics).
+1. The FASTq files of each sample are processed using Cell Ranger v7.2 (10x Genomics).

 2 & 3.
 The Cell Ranger output files (filtered_matrix.h5) for each sample are utilized for the next step in the analysis.